 Θ is the spatial variable, and

-Φ is runner´s instantaneous angular position which represents the time variable.
+Φ is the runner´s instantaneous angular position which represents the time variable.

 Both Θ and Φ are defined between 0° and 360°; Θ takes only the values corresponding to the guide-vane locations.